Folklore exists because we miss our loved ones

 A teacher at a govt. school in the Rawalpindi district, my mother-in-law is a working woman.
 And a hard-working one at that.
 In the morning she has her school and in the evening, her home.
-With six children and a modest house to take care of, you’d think that all that working may be a little too much for her.
+With six children and a modest house to take care of, you’d think that all that working may be a little too much for her, or anyone for that matter.
 But it doesn’t appear so.
-At least not from all the things she keeps making and sending us.
+At least not from all the Punjabi delicacies she keeps making and sending us.

 I married one of their first-borns, you see.
 The better one of the eldest twins.
 While the other one likes to go out and shop, the one I married is indoorsy and poetic.
-Since she never really bugged her parents for things, they compensate that by overdoing what they can for her.
-Hence, all the things my mother-in-law keeps making and sending us.
-Maybe the fact that we live in the same city also helps.
+Since she never really bugged her parents for anything, they compensate that by overdoing what they can for her.
+Hence, all the things my mother-in-law prepares and sends.
+The fact that we live in the same city, and same neighbourhood, also helps.

 But the things she makes are not your usual eatables.
 From a certain type of panjeeri to a particular kind of pinni, they are the best of Punjab’s traditional confectionery items.
 Made with many ingredients put in right proportions, preparing them takes time and effort.